MakeSchool-Tutorials/Environment-Setup/P01-Computer-And-Environment-Setup/content.md

 > [challenge]
 >
 > Any time you see a green box like this with a trophy, it will indicate an _optional challenge_.
+>
-If you're looking to further your terminal knowledge even more, finish the remaining 3 chapters in the Code Academy tutorial
+> If you're looking to further your terminal knowledge even more, finish the remaining 3 chapters in the Code Academy tutorial.

 <!-- -->

 > [info]
 NOTE: Codecademy tutorials follow the "freemium" model where parts of the tutorial content are only available to paid users.
-You only need to complete the free sections.
+You need only complete the sections listed above, which are free.

 # Environment Setup

-Ok, so now you know how to navigate the terminal, feeling pretty confident in creating folders and files without using Finder.
+Ok, so now you know how to navigate the terminal, and you're feeling pretty confident in creating folders and files without using Finder.
 Let's get the rest of your computer set up for success at Make School.

 > [action]
 >
 > Complete the Make School [Environment Setup Tutorial](https://www.makeschool.com/academy/track/environment-setup-39i) to get all of the tools/software you'll need

-This will take a few hours to complete, but we'll be here ready for you when you're all set up and ready to move forward!
+This will take a few hours to complete.
+We'll be here ready for you when you're all set up and ready to move forward!